 Share Some Love ❤️

-- Add cream cheese and egg yolks, mix well.
-Dough will turn out a bit crumbly, but that's ok.
+- Add cream cheese and egg yolks and mix well.
+The dough should look a bit crumbly.

-- Form into a ball, wrap the bowl with a plastic wrap, let it chill in a fridge for at least 2 hours.
+- Form the dough into a ball and place in a bowl covered with plastic wrap.
+Let the dough chill in a fridge for at least 2 hours.

-- Run walnuts through a grinder or blend in a blender, just be sure not to over mix them or they will turn into butter.
+- Run walnuts through a grinder or blend in a blender.
+Be sure not to overmix them or else they will turn into a nut butter!

-- Cut the roll into two inch pieces.
-Place them on a lined baking sheet, leaving space between rolls.
+- Cut the roll into two-inch pieces.
+Place them on a lined baking sheet, leaving space between the rolls.

 - Bake the pastries at 350°F for 30-40 min, or until golden and puffed.